CZ P01 vs P01 Omega Holster Compatibility

 Adjusting retention on your Holster is a must for an OWB Belt Holster.

 Choosing the right Mount for your OWB Holster will make or break your experience.

 The X Lock is a good to it all option.
 It’s very secure while being reasonably quick to take off.
 It’s not a quick to take off as a

-If you’re looking to add an IWB CZ P01 Omega holster to your collection, then you’ll want to take a look at our Singleton holster.
+If you’re looking to add an IWB CZ P01 Omega holster to your collection, then you’ll want look at our Singleton holster.
 The Infiltrators feature a Discreet Carry Concepts MonoBlock.
 It pairs perfectly with the CZ P-01 Omega.
-The CZ P-01 Omega is an old-school style gun and the Infiltrator features a Discreet Carry Concepts MonoBlock, which is a metal clip with a parkerized looking finish that perfectly matches the character of the firearm.
+The CZ P-01 Omega is an old-school style gun.
+The Singleton features a Discreet Carry Concepts MonoBlock.
+The Monobloc is a metal clip with a parkerized looking finish that perfectly matches the character of the firearm.

 CZ P01 Omega Appendix Holster

 If you’re carrying a P01 Omega appendix holster, I would strongly suggest that you add a claw and a wedge to your Omega holster.